AI used to predict early symptoms of schizophrenia in relatives of patients

-Category: Environment Hits: 1Researchers have taken a step forward in developing an artificial intelligence tool to predict schizophrenia by analyzing brain scans.
+Category: Environment Hits: 3Researchers have taken a step forward in developing an artificial intelligence tool to predict schizophrenia by analyzing brain scans.
 The tool was used to analyze functional magnetic resonance images of 57 healthy first-degree relatives (siblings or children) of schizophrenia patients.
 It accurately identified the 14 individuals who scored highest on a self-reported schizotypal personality trait scale.

 Read more https://www.sciencedaily.com/releases/2021/01/210126171642.htm